MicrosoftDocs/power-platform/power-platform/guidance/case-studies/nonprofit.md

 :::image type="content" source="media/nonprofit/automated-task-flow.png" alt-text="Screenshot showing automated application workflow." lightbox="media/nonprofit/automated-task-flow.png":::

-The program application experience for candidates involves a series of Power Pages, Power Automate flows, and authentication steps:
+The program application experience for candidates involves a series of Power Pages forms, Power Automate flows, and authentication steps:

 1. The experience begins when a candidate fills out an interest form.
 The form is a public, nonauthenticated Power Pages form for collecting basic information from interested students.